|German 7,5cm Pak 40 shell crate, above two photos.

 The breech is marked BS.
 FL.
 4047 bwp above Vl.
 Fl.
 047 bwp R1518.

-This PaK 40 has been removed from the BATFE list of destructive devices by the drilling of a 75mm hole in the bottom of
+This Pak 40 has been removed from the BATFE list of destructive devices by the drilling of a 75mm hole in the bottom of the

-These five 7,5cm PAK 40 shell casings were restored by QuestMasters in July 2015.
+These five 7,5cm PAK 40 shell casings were restored by QuestMasters Museum in August 2020.
 All five shell casings were

 crushed glass blasted to bare metal and phosphate coated as was done by the original manufacturer during World War Two.
-The